ozekiweb/AIPromptExe/README.md

 - Prompt Sending: Allows users to send prompts directly to HTTP AI APIs from the command line.
 - Dual API Support: Supports Ozeki 10 HTTP API and OpenAI API.
 - Configurable: Easy to set your preferences via command-line arguments and environment variables.
-- Flexible: Read prompts from Standard I/O, send a simple prompt or customize your request using JSON
+- Flexible: Read prompts from Standard I/O, send a simple prompt or customize your request using JSON, use HTTP and HTTPS as well
 - Logging Mode: Provides detailed logging to facilitate debugging and monitoring.
 - Interactive Mode: Chat with an LLM by sending multiple prompts through HTTP
 - Fast deployment: Ready to use, self-contained executable file is available to download.